Attack of the Killer Donuts: Plot

 While driving back, the trio encounter the criminal, who dies in front of them, due to the donuts.
 Continuing on, Johnny finds Bobby's car; inside, they discover Veronica cheating on Johnny with Bobby.
 Veronica confesses to Johnny that she and he were never a couple, and that she only used Johnny for money.
 Veronica taunts Johnny, who leaves saddened.
 Driving to Johnny's home, the three find the bodies of the three teenagers, along with several killer donuts.
 They then decide to ensure the safety of Mrs. Scolari, a regular customer of Dandy Donuts who had bought a dozen donuts earlier.

 Upon reaching Mrs. Scolari's house, the trio find her dead, alongside a large group of killer donuts.
 While Michelle escapes, Johnny and Howard fight the donuts off, destroying several.
 The two officers, who had been searching for the escaped criminal, arrive at the house and take the trio into custody.
 Johnny and Michelle trick the officers into entering the house, allowing the trio to escape.
 The killer donuts steal the officers' squad car and drive to Bobby's car, killing Veronica and Bobby.

-The trio then visit Luther, who had developed an anti-serum.
+The trio then visit Luther, who has developed an anti-serum.
 Armed with weapons and the anti-serum, Johnny, Michelle, Howard and Luther travel back to Dandy Donuts, where they find an army of killer donuts and a deceased Cliff.
 Howard confesses to having an affair with Johnny's mother and sacrifices himself by venturing out the donut shop.
 The officers arrive to help the group, but they are slaughtered by the donuts.
 While Luther escapes to make more anti-serum, Michelle and Johnny enter into the shop but are forced to take shelter in the storage closet.
-They decide that the only way to destroy all the killer donuts is to blow up the Dandy Donuts.
-They do so, escaping via the sewers and successfully destroying the killer donuts.
+In order to destroy all the killer donuts, they decide to blow up the Dandy Donuts, escaping via the sewers.
 Afterwards, Johnny and Michelle end up in bed and confess their love for each other.